For one woman, receiving a sack of rice and bottles of cooking oil reassured her of Christ’s love, especially in her time of need.

 Lwin and her husband’s livelihood depended on hill cultivation and the produce from a small vegetable garden.
 When the rain pounded their village, it left Lwin and her family struggling to get even one meal a day.
 Though they had worked all season, their months of laboring on the hills produced nothing.

-But then a GFA-supported Compassion Services team came to their village with food that would keep their stomachs filled for a month and allow them more time to get back on their feet without worrying how they would survive.
+But then a Gospel for Asia (GFA)-supported Compassion Services team came to their village with food that would keep their stomachs filled for a month and allow them more time to get back on their feet without worrying how they would survive.

 “My family is poor, and my husband is a drunkard,” Lwin said.
 “Yearly, my family cannot find enough food from hill cultivation.
 Especially, we are suffering a lot this year due to heavy rainfall.
 However, I am so thankful to God for His blessings, love, concern and support.
 Through [the church’s] work, I realized that we are one in Christ.
 I thank God, who is my provider and everything.”